 For the base, use a good quality whey or pea protein powder, hemp, almond, rice or coconut milk, and/or milk, yogurt or kefir.
 Raw meal vanilla powder is tasty, too.

-Popular add-ins include superfoods such as frozen berries, flax, chia, and greens.
-Add a small banana, raw honey or stevia for sweetness.
-You may even want to add a small scoop of powdered greens, a raw egg (from a source you trust) or a heaping tablespoon of organic coconut oil.
-To make a cold, thick smoothie, blend in frozen fruit and a few ice cubes.
-If you use ice, make sure your blender is powerful enough to handle it.
+Popular add-ins include superfoods such as frozen berries, flax, chia, avocado, and greens.
+Add a small banana, raw honey, dates or stevia for sweetness.
+Most fruit is delicious and nutritious but contains a lot of sugar so only add a piece or two.
+You may want to add a small scoop of powdered greens, a raw egg (from a source you trust) or a heaping tablespoon of organic coconut oil.
+To make a cold, thick shake, blend in frozen fruit and a few ice cubes.
+If you add ice, make sure your blender is powerful enough to handle it.

 One of my favorite recipes is:

 Whir in a blender until mixed thoroughly.
 Pour in a tall glass and sip slowly (if you can!)
 Yummy.

 Coconut Water is the perfect nutrition drink for re-hydrating in the heat, after exercise, if you have a hangover, or have lost fluids due to illness.
 Coconut water contains five essential electrolytes: potassium, sodium, calcium, magnesium, and phosphorus.
 You can drink the water out of a coconut or buy prepackaged.
 Not all brands of coconut water taste good, so experiment until you find one you like.
 And be sure to get one that is not from concentrate.
 The bestselling brand on Amazon is Vita Coco Pure Coconut Water.